Why Backtest Is Required Before Launch

 Examples include:

-- TradingView signal rules ignored in runtime
+- TradingView signal rules ignored during historical replay

 - funding-rate data unavailable